ibm-cloud-docs/watson-knowledge-studio/artifacts.md

 - **Documents**

-    Documents serve a different purpose depending on whether you are creating a machine-learning annotator or a rule-based annotator.
+    Documents serve a different purpose depending on whether you are creating a machine learning annotator or a rule-based annotator.
 See the following topics for more information:
     - Machine-learning annotator documents: [Adding documents for annotation](/docs/services/watson-knowledge-studio/documents-for-annotation.html#wks_t_docs_intro)
     - Rule-based annotator documents: [Adding documents for defining rules](/docs/services/watson-knowledge-studio/rule-annotator-add-doc.html)